-Let’s unpack this simple summary to uncover the more complex reality.
+Let’s unpack this simple summary to find the best fit for your child.

-The Pre-K program is actually an excellent program for either Pre-K or for Kindergarten.
+The Pre-K program is an excellent program for either Pre-K or for Kindergarten.

-So if you’re trying to pick between the three earliest Sonlight programs, here’s an easy way to tell.
-Compare the types of books included in each program to your children’s Read-Aloud preferences and abilities.
+If you’re trying to pick between the four earliest Sonlight programs, here’s a quick guide, based on the types of Read-Alouds included in each program.

-- Preschool is mostly picture books with few words per page.
+- Preschool includes mostly picture books with few words per page.

 Choosing Sonlight Preschool

-If your children love picture books, then celebrate that love of beauty and rich stories told in few words with Sonlight Preschool, a program almost entirely picture books with very few words.
-There are a few collections that include books with more words per page, but those are outliers, included only because the collection itself ranges across difficulty levels.
+If your children love picture books, then celebrate that love of beauty and rich stories told in few words with Sonlight Preschool, a program composed almost entirely picture books with very few words.

 Choosing Sonlight Pre-K

 Sonlight Pre-K starts to include chapter books with a single illustration per chapter, and picture books with more words per page.
 This program includes a series of workbooks that helps you gauge your children’s academic readiness, and reading readiness exercises.
-This is pretty traditional Kindergarten material, and some of our customers claim that Sonlight Pre-K is more robust than other company's Kindergarten programs.
+Much of this would be considered traditional Kindergarten material, and some of our customers claim that Sonlight Pre-K is more robust than other company's Kindergarten programs.

 Choosing History / Bible / Literature A

-If when you read aloud a chapter book, your children wiggle like crazy, or you find yourself saying, “Pay attention!” then maybe wait a little longer before using Sonlight A. Choose Pre-K or even Preschool first.
+If when you read aloud a chapter book, your children wiggle like crazy, or you find yourself saying, “Pay attention!” then maybe wait a little longer before using Sonlight A. Choose Pre-K or K instead.
 Most of the books in A are chapter books.
 Enjoyable, entertaining, exciting . . . but chapter books.
-Not all 5 or 6 year olds are ready for chapter books.
+Not all 5 and 6-year-olds are ready for chapter books.

 If You Still Aren’t Sure

-Still not sure if Sonlight Preschool, Pre-K, or A is best?
+Still not sure if Sonlight Preschool, Pre-K, K, or A is best?
 Or are you trying to combine more than one child with one of these programs?
-Contact an Advisor to talk through the options.
-And if even that does not totally reassure you, remember that Sonlight has an excellent return policy.
-If you need to exchange a program, our guarantee allows for that.
+Contact a Sonlight Homeschool Advisor to talk through the options.
+And if even if you need to exchange a program for a better fit, our guarantee allows for that.

-Click here to connect with your homeschool consultant and get personalized help with choosing Preschool, Pre-K, or HBL A.
+Click here to connect with a homeschool consultant who can provide personalized help with choosing the right curriculum.